You might recognize yourself in some of these experiences:

 If you’re not sure whether your experiences “count,” that uncertainty itself often belongs here.

-“It is a joy to be hidden, but a disaster not to be found”
+“It is a joy to be hidden, and a disaster not to be found”

 ― D.W.
 Winnicott, Playing and Reality

-I’m Tamryn, a psychotherapist-in-training and I currently offer 55-minute psychotherapy sessions at CoHear in Bellevue, as an intern therapist.
-This means reduced rates!
+I currently offer 55-minute psychotherapy sessions at CoHear in Bellevue, as an intern therapist.
+This means I am able to offer a lower rate.

 My approach